bnjenner/impaqt/README.md

 3' mRNAseq experiments.
 It operates on assumptions about the distribution of reads along the 3' UTR of expressed genes.
-Clustering these reads enables pseudo-transcript identification and quantification of expression at the gene and transcript level for isoforms utilizing distinct terminal exons.
+Clustering these reads enables pseudo-transcript identification and quantification of expression at the gene and transcript level for isoforms utilizing distinct 3' ends.

 It generates a GTF file defining the boundaries of each transcript and their expression level as well as, optionally, a gene expression counts table